Knotical Nauledge

 Ernie's #1 trick to learning any knot: practice.
 It's your hands that learn it, not your head.
 Start with one or two useful knots; practice them a lot.
 Once you've mastered those, move on and add more.

 What Erica looks for in knots: "Over-Under-Over" (like Celtic knot art), and "Looping Through."
 Over-under-over tends to secure a knot, most reliable knots have this pattern somewhere in them.
-Looping through can turn a secure knot into a removable slip-knot, which can be temporarily secured with a half-hitch.
+Looping through can turn a secure knot into a removable slip-knot, handy for many purposes.
+If you need both the secure and the slip functions, it's not hard to temporarily secure a slipped knot with a half-hitch (or a small stick).

 When we teach a 1-hour workshop, we bring lots of examples for people to play with, but we focus on just 3-4 knots.
 We teach and practice these until everyone "gets" at least two knots that they can take home and practice.
 We adjust to the group's interests and experience.